FTM Tech Partners. Ferst to Market.

 Joseph Vincent Ferst Sr.

 A career operator.
 Joe spent seventeen years operating across multiple businesses and multiple states.
-The arc runs from family business operations to executive commercial leadership inside a high-growth platform that built from early-stage to a 10-figure exit.
+The arc runs from family business operations to executive commercial leadership inside a high-growth platform through institutional growth and a major exit.
 He retired to focus on family, faith, and the work he most wanted to do.
-Personally closed $500M+ in enterprise contracts.
+Personally closed enterprise contracts across 12+ markets.
 Philadelphia roots, fifteen years built in South Florida, now home in Windermere.

 Our Philosophy